ShivrajSDev/freeCodeCamp_timestamp_microservice/README.md

 ## Setup

 This project uses Node.js and Express in order to run this application.
-As such, make sure that Node.js is installed and then run the following commands in your terminal, within the project's directory:
+As such, make sure that Node.js and npm are installed and then run the following commands in your terminal, within the project's directory:

 ```
 npm install